heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 mvn install
 ```

-After a few minutes the complete engine and server should be built.
-There are two options to run the server after the build concluded.
+After completing the build process, you can run the SAPL Server LT locally using Maven or as a JAR.

 ## Configuration

 To start up SAPL Server LT, basic configuration is required.
-This includes configuring [client application authentication](#managing-client-authentications) and [TLS](#tls-configuration).
+This includes configuring [client authentication](#managing-client-authentications) and [TLS](#tls-configuration).
 SAPL Server LT is implemented using [Spring Boot](https://spring.io/projects/spring-boot/), which offers flexible tools for application configuration.
 The Spring Boot documentation for [Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config) provides helpful guidelines to follow.
 It is important to note the order in which configurations are loaded and can overwrite each other.

 In summary, the application's configuration is controlled by key-value pairs known as properties.
 These properties are provided to the application through `.properties` files, `.yml` files, or environment variables.
 The method of providing these values depends on the specific target environment.